charliejllewellyn/aws-kms-workshop/Section-1-Operating-with-AWS-KMS.md

 ```
 $ aws kms enable-key --key-id your-key-id
 ```

+**The commands below are for information purposes, don´t execute it as part of the workshop**.

 For the deletion operation, AWS KMS enforces a waiting period.
 To delete a CMK in AWS KMS you have to schedule a key deletion.
 You can set the waiting period from a minimum of 7 days up to a maximum of 30 days.
 The default waiting period is 30 days.
 Let's schedule key deletion in seven days, use the following command.
 Please, replace "**your-key-id**" with the  corresponding KeyID or ARN for the first CMK you created with the first AWS KMS command in this workshop, the one is not currently being point at by the alias.
 ```